exokitxr/zeo/public/doc/api-entity.md

 All keys are optional with sane defaults.
 But you should provide _something_, or else calling `registerEntity()` would be a bit silly.

-- `tagName`: Tag name that will represent your entity in the DOM.
-Can be any valid [`HTML` tag name](https://www.w3.org/TR/html/syntax.html#tag-name).
-- `attribute-1`, `someOtherAttribute`, etc.: These are just object keys uniquely describing your attribute.
-They will be used as HTML attributes, so must be a [valid `HTML` attribute name](https://www.w3.org/TR/html/syntax.html#elements-attributes).
+- `attribute-1`, `someOtherAttribute`, etc.: These keys will be used as HTML attributes for you entity DOM elements, so should be [valid `HTML` attribute names](https://www.w3.org/TR/html/syntax.html#elements-attributes).
 - `type`: Each attribute has a type.
 The valid types are described below.
 - `value`: The _initial value_ for this attribute.
 The type of `value` depends on the attribute's declared `type`.
 Described below.
 - `entityAddedCallback`: Called when your entity is added to the world.
 This is the place to add something to the VR world with the other APIs. `entityElement` is the DOM element for your entity, and can be used to interact with the entity DOM.